 The New Age developed as an alternative to the restrictive, consensus 1950s world-view the Baby Boomers grew up in.
 In religion, the only 1950s choices were Christian and Jewish sects.
 In politics and economics, the only choices were capitalism and communism, which were seen as monolithic opposing ideologies.
 In society, the ideal was a nuclear two-parent heterosexual family with 2.3 children.
 Advances in science, technology, and industrial production made the idea of material Progress as an inevitable force compelling.2

 Although some of these systems are superficially opposed, they all are forms of eternalist dualism.
-“Eternalist” means that they see meaning as provided by an unchanging transcendant order.
+“Eternalist” means that they see meaning as provided by an unchanging transcendent order.
 “Dualist” means that they uphold various hard-line distinctions.
 People are individuals clearly separated from each other; from nature; and from divinity.
 Definite choices must be made between competing systems, which must be either right or wrong.
 Social groups—classes, countries, races—are immutably different, and inherently conflicting.

 Many in the Baby Boom generation rejected this consensus, and sought other systems.
 Mostly, the alternatives they found were forms of eternalist monism.
-These systems also see meaning as derived from a transcendant order (eternalism), but assert that the supposed separations of dualism are illusory (monism).
+These systems also see meaning as derived from a transcendent order (eternalism), but assert that the supposed separations of dualism are illusory (monism).
 Among dozens of other systems, astrology, parapsychology, eco-spirituality, quantum mysticism, and naturopathy—despite addressing quite different subjects—share this underlying philosophy.
 The phrase “New Age” was popularized as an umbrella term to cover them all.
-Despite the “New” in the name, these systems mainly developed Nineteenth Century Europe, influenced by German Romantic Idealism.
+Despite the “New” in the name, these systems mainly developed in Nineteenth Century Europe, influenced by German Romantic Idealism.

 These monist systems are based on accurate insights into the errors of dualism.
 None of the separations dualism imposes are absolute.
 Insisting that these lines cannot be crossed is a major source of misery.